TripathiHeramb/Project-DocAppoint/README.md

 ## 🏥 Introduction
-Prescripto is a comprehensive doctor appointment booking platform that connects patients with healthcare professionals.
+DocAppoint is a comprehensive doctor appointment booking platform that connects patients with healthcare professionals.
 The platform features a user-friendly interface for patients to book appointments, manage their medical records, and interact with doctors.
 It includes separate portals for patients, doctors, and administrators.

 ## 🚀 Features